Soostone/hadron/README.md

 ## Modules

-### Hadoop.Streaming
+### Hadron.Basic

 This module exposes low level functionality for constructing a single MapReduce step.
-Not recommended for direct use in most scenarios.
+Not recommended for direct use in most cases.

-(More docs and examples to be added)

-### Hadoop.Streaming.Controller
+### Hadron.Controller

 High level module for automated orchestration of multi-stage MapReduce jobs.

 (More docs and examples to be added)

+### Hadron.Protocol

+Defines data encode/decode strategies via the Protocol type.

 ## TODO

+  - Consider switching out of CSV into pipes or io-streams.
+Conduit ecosystem is pretty wide though, which makes this a bit impractical ATM.

   - Allow specifying per-task re-run strategy (instead of global setting)